-As of December 31, 2022, the Company had approximately \$163.9 million of federal and \$148.0 million of state net operating loss carryforwards.
-The federal net operating losses have an indefinite life and can be utilized to offset 80% of future taxable income, while the state net operating losses will start to expire at various dates through 2042.
-Additionally, as of December 31, 2022, the Company had approximately \$14.4 million of federal and \$8.2 million of Massachusetts tax research and development credits that expire starting in 2042 and 2037, respectively.
+As of December 31, 2023, the Company had approximately \$188.2 million of federal and \$186.1 million of state net operating loss carryforwards.
+The federal net operating losses have an indefinite life and can be utilized to offset 80% of future taxable income, while the state net operating losses will start to expire from 2038 through 2043.
+Additionally, as of December 31, 2023, the Company had approximately \$20.9 million of federal tax credits that expire from 2039 to 2043.
+The Company had \$13.1 million of Massachusetts research and development tax credits and Massachusetts investment tax credits that expire starting in 2035 and 2024, respectively.

-As of December 31, 2022 and 2021, the Company had no uncertain tax positions.
+As of December 31, 2023 and 2022, the Company had no uncertain tax positions.
 The Company recognizes both interest and penalties associated with unrecognized tax benefits as a component of income tax expense.
 The Company has not recorded any interest or penalties for unrecognized tax benefits since its inception.

-The Company files income tax returns in the United States, California, Connecticut, the Commonwealth of Massachusetts, Pennsylvania, and Wisconsin.
+The Company files income tax returns in the United States, California, Connecticut, the Commonwealth of Massachusetts, Pennsylvania, Wisconsin and various other state jurisdictions.
 The Company is not currently under examination by the Internal Revenue Service or any other jurisdiction.
 All tax years remain open to tax examination.
 To the extent the Company has tax attribute carryforwards, the tax years in which the attribute was generated may be adjusted upon examination by the Internal Revenue Service or state tax authorities to the extent utilized in a future period.